-- ➤ PMOC Observations: The PMOC is nearing the completion of a modified Readiness for Service Review related to the initial electrification of Segment 4 and testing of the EMUs.
+- PMOC Observations: The PMOC is reviewing comments recently received from the PCEP team in preparation for submission of its final draft of a modified Readiness for Service Review prior to the initial electrification of Segment 4 and testing of the EMUs.
 This work is being performed under a programmatic Task Order. - The PMOC continues to monitor the activities of the RAC as well as the other project activities related to start-up and testing and safety certification.
 The PMOC continues to encourage all parties to communicate openly to avoid confusion.
 The PMOC observes that overall coordination between the JPB and BBII is improving under the PCEP's new leadership and through the renewed vigorous partnering effort. - Unexpected issues continue to arise as the contractors and the PCEP team begin the testing and commissioning process for Segment 4.
 Completion of the integrated master schedule should provide the PCEP team with an effective tool to manage both planned and unplanned events.